YuwenXiong/py-R-FCN/README.md

 ### News

-By changing the default value of 'max\_per\_image' and 'thresh' in test phase from py-faster-rcnn setting to offical implementation setting, we can achieve 79.4 mAP with ResNet-101 and joint training(using the demo model I released previously).
+By changing the default value of `max\_per\_image` and `thresh` in test phase from py-faster-rcnn settings to offical implementation settings, we can achieve 79.4 mAP with ResNet-101 and joint training(using the demo model I released previously).

 ### Disclaimer